surajsubramanian/Blood-Donation-System/README.md

 The *blood bank* class contains an array of static int variable named blood group which stores the number of packets available in each blood group currently.
 The *Administrators* can see the number of packets of blood available for each blood group through the admin class by entering the password.
-*Donors* can login to enter their details and can donate any number of blood packets while *patients* can login and borrow 1 packet at a time.
+*Donors* can login to enter their details and can donate any number of blood packets *Patients* can login and borrow 1 packet at a time.
+Patinets can borrow any of the compatible blood groups.

 ## Outputs